 A trivial solution would be to design the GCN with a maximum number of nodes (six, in this case), initialize the unused nodes with zeros, and expect the network to learn to recognize the dummy nodes.
 This, however, leads to inferior results.
-To alleviate this issue, the network is designed to inherently learn course-corrections to the adjacency matrix.
+To alleviate this issue, the network is designed to inherently learn coursecorrections to the adjacency matrix.
 As depicted in Figure 3, every graph-convolution layer is followed by an update of the adjacency matrix which involves addition of the following two refinement components to the base adjacency matrix A. The first component is a learnable additive matrix, B that is learnt during the training process.
 The second component is a data-driven additive matrix, C that is estimated uniquely for every input.
-This formulation has been inspired by the Adaptive Graph Convolution Network proposed in [38].
-However, unlike [38], we do not operate in the time dimension at the level of the GCN.
+Note, that this formulation has overlaps with a parallel proposal in [23].
+However, unlike [23], we do not operate in time dimension at the GCN level.

-Formally, the Spatial Subnet, S transforms the features corresponding to the t^{th} frame as $\phi_t = S(x{v,t})$ if v is a human node and $\theta_t = S(x{v,t})$ if v corresponds to an object node.
+Formally, the Spatial Subnet, S transforms the features corresponding to the $t^{th}$ frame as $\phi_t = S(x{v,t})$ if v is a human node and $\theta_t = S(x{v,t})$ if v corresponds to an object node.
 At the end of the Spatial Subnet, the network produces an intermediate feature set in $\mathbb{R}^{T \times (N+1) \times D{emb}}$ space.